 Last week, I posted a short devotional entitled “Be Strong and Courageous”.
 When I wrote it, I knew in my heart that God intended the message for someone in particular….
 Little did I know that the “someone” was actually…me!

 We all know how much easier it is to preach than to practice, and I’m no exception.
-It was barely 30 minutes after I had posted last Saturday’s devotional and put it on the schedule that I received a phone call from my doctor’s office.
+It was barely 30 minutes after I had posted last Saturday’s devotional to appear last Saturday that I received a phone call from my doctor’s office.
 Now, I don’t know about any of the other cancer survivors out there, but every time I get an unsolicited call from my doctor, the little “worry bug” begins to chew on my spirit.
 Especially in the wake of recent, (supposedly) routine testing.
 Imagine my surprise when it was the booking clerk phoning to let me know I had been booked for a CT scan.
 The conversation went something like this: